María Magdalena Campos Pons: Early life and education

-Campos-Pons was born in Matanzas, Cuba, in 1959 and grew up in a sugar plantation town called La Vega /Calimete in Cuba.
+Campos-Pons was born in Matanzas, Cuba, in 1959 and grew up in a sugar plantation town called La Vega, Calimete in Cuba.
 Her paternal great-grandparents were Yoruba.
 She also has Chinese and Hispanic heritage.
 Her African ancestors, who were brought over by sugar plantation owners in the late 19th century, passed down traditions from Africa that influenced and became part of Campos-Pons's art.
 The African side of her family worked as slaves on sugar plantations and as domestic servants.
 The Chinese side of her family worked as indentured servants in sugar mills.

-When she was young, Campos relates that during a trip to the National Cuban Museum of Fine Art, she distinctly felt that black Cubans were conspicuously missing from the art.
+When she was young, Campos-Pons relates that during a trip to the National Cuban Museum of Fine Art, she distinctly felt that black Cubans were conspicuously missing from the art.
 She did not feel as though black Cubans were equally represented.

 Campos-Pons has described much of her art education as very traditional, rooted in drawing and sculpture.
 She trained at the Escuela National de Arte in Havana between 1976 and 1979.
 From 1980 to 1989, she attended Havana's Instituto Superior de Arte (ISA).
 The ISA allowed students to be exposed to international artistic movements and develop art that drew from Cuba's unique "mixed traditions and cultures."
 Her ISA painting professor Antonio Vidal, a Cuban abstractionist, had a lasting impact on her work as a painter and she presented his work, along with her work with Neil Leonard at documenta 14 in Kassel, Germany.

 Campos-Pons conducted her post graduate studies at Massachusetts College of Art and Design in 1988.
 While there, she created her first film that was scored by composer, saxophonist, Neil Leonard, whom she married in 1989.
 Before moving to Boston in 1991 to live with Leonard, she took a fellowship in Banff, Alberta.
 The artist also taught at the School of the Museum of Fine Arts at Tufts University.
 Since 2017, she has lived in Nashville, Tennessee.